EncinasBartos/TBarrier/README.md

 You can read more about using conda environments in the [Managing Environments](http://conda.pydata.org/docs/using/envs.html) section of the conda documentation.

+The notebooks will be continuously update so please always check out the latest version.

 ## License

 ### Code